lpgthayaparan/lpgthayaparan.github.io/README.md

 <img class="hero-photo" src="assets/images/profile.jpg" alt="Leann Thayaparan">
 ```

-**Edit the About text, Honors, or CV.** These are plain text inside `index.html` and
+**Edit the About text, Awards, or CV.** These are plain text inside `index.html`,
-`cv.html` — open the file, find the section, and edit the text directly.
-Each entry is
+`awards.html`, and `cv.html` — open the file, find the section, and edit the text
-a `<li>...</li>` line; copy an existing one to add a new item.
+directly.
+Each entry is a `<li>...</li>` line; copy an existing one to add a new item.

 **Change colors.** Open `assets/css/style.css` and edit the values at the top under
 `:root` (`--navy`, `--accent`, etc.).

-## One item to double-check
+## A few items to double-check

+Publications data now matches your July 2026 CV (4 published, 6 submitted/in progress).
+A couple of things worth a glance:

-The PNAS entry ("Evaluation of Individual and Ensemble Probabilistic Forecasts of
+- The PNAS entry ("Evaluation of Individual and Ensemble Probabilistic Forecasts of
-COVID-19 Mortality in the US") had a broken link on the old site — I left `link` blank
-in `publications.json`.
-Add the correct DOI/URL when you have it.
+  COVID-19 Mortality in the US") still has no link — add the DOI when you have it.
+- The Bennouna et al. MSOM link points to the DOI for what was previously titled
+  "COVID-19: Prediction, Prevalence, and the Operations of Vaccine Allocation" — your CV
+  now lists it as "Machine Learning Ensemble Prevalence Predictions for COVID-19."
+  Worth confirming it's the same DOI before publishing.
+- The UMOTEM entry still links to the SSRN preprint — swap it for the journal link once
+  it's out of major revision.

+Awards, CV (positions, education, teaching, service, grants/patents, experience,
+invited talks, conference presentations) are all synced to your July 2026 CV.

 ## Deploying to GitHub Pages